Zeroto/z-sails/README.md

 This strategy first tries to get the url through sails socket requests.
 If this fails(e.g. 404 status) it will try again using $http/XHR.

+## Tests

+### Unit-tests

+When unit-testing your modules we need to make sure we have access to the mocked $httpBackend.
+Because of how angular-mocks works(it forces ng and ngMock to load before other modules), z-sails' $httpBackend replaces the mocked $httpBackend.
+To fix this you will need to load z-sails-mock.js and add the following line to your tests:

+    beforeEach(module('z-sails-mock'));

+This will put back the angular-mocks' $httpBackend.

+### E2E tests

+During E2E tests no changes should be needed except the normal ones.